Understand why compliance programs fail, and where you can identify failure points and vulnerabilities before they become liabilities.

 Employees need to feel that their voices are heard.

 Your organization should encourage employees to ask questions and report anomalies via a whistleblower hotline.
-Your employees should feel safe knowing that your organization is protecting their confidentiality in internal reports.
+Your employees should feel safe knowing that your organization protects the confidentiality of their internal reports.

-Likewise, include your compliance function in staff meetings; show visible support from the C-suite (see our previous points on leadership); have middle managers talk about the importance of compliance in routine settings.
+Likewise, include your compliance function in staff meetings, show visible support from the C-suite (see our previous points on leadership), and have middle managers talk about the importance of compliance in routine settings.
 All of this will contribute to the success of your compliance program.

 Elevating the compliance function is essential to its success.
 The compliance function must be recognized as an integral part of the business to be successful.